PlayerYK/Easy-Window-Resizer/store/store_en.md

-# Easy Window Resizer - Resize Browser Windows with One Click
+# Easy Window Resizer - Resize and Position Windows Effortlessly

-A simple and user-friendly browser extension that allows you to effortlessly resize your browser window to any dimension.
+A simple, user-friendly extension to quickly resize your browser window and snap it to a position within your current screen.

 ## Key Features

-### 1. Quick Resize with Predefined Sizes
-- Built-in common screen resolution presets
+- Preset sizes: common resolutions, one-click apply
-- Resize windows with a single click
-- Remove unwanted preset sizes

-### 2. Custom Dimensions
-- Input any width and height
-- Save custom sizes as presets
+- Custom sizes: enter any width/height and save as presets

-### 3. Recent Sizes History
-- Automatically records your 5 most recently used sizes
+- Recent list: remembers your latest 5 sizes for reuse
-- Easy access to frequently used dimensions
-- Manage history with delete option

-### 4. Current Size Capture
-- Get current window dimensions with one click
+- Get current size: one click to capture current dimensions

-### 5. Window Position Control
-- 5 position options: Top Left, Top Right, Center, Bottom Left, Bottom Right
+- Window positions: Top Left / Top Right / Center / Bottom Left / Bottom Right

-- Automatic window positioning after resizing
-- Position preferences are automatically saved
+## What’s New

+- In multi-monitor setups, the window now stays on your current screen when positioning (no more jumping to other displays)
+- Leaner permissions for a safer experience

-## Use Cases
+## Great For

-- Frontend developers testing responsive layouts
-- UI designers verifying designs across different resolutions
-- Users who need precise window size control
+- Developers, testers, and designers switching window sizes frequently
-- Professionals working with fixed-size windows
+- Anyone working with fixed window sizes and positions

-## Key Benefits

-- Clean and intuitive interface
-- Bilingual support (English & Chinese)
-- Automatic configuration sync
-- Free and ad-free

-Thank you for using Easy Window Resizer.
-We hope this tool brings convenience to your workflow!
+Simple and distraction-free.
+Thanks for using Easy Window Resizer!